BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

         puts first_in_array(["a", "b", "c", "d"], "d", "b"); # => "b" puts first_in_array(["cat", "bird" ,"dog", "mouse" ], "dog", "mouse"); # => "dog"

+## ABBREVIATE SENTENCE: Write a method `abbreviate_sentence` that takes in a sentence string and returns a new sentence where every word longer than 4 characters has all of it's vowels removed.

+We modify the words that are >4 characters by removing their vowels.
+We may want to decompose it and hit every element.
+First, let's split the sentence b/c we recognize that a space (" ") separates one word from the next.
+For example, if we want to print out each word and see what that looks like, use this code (which will output an array of each word:

+        def abbreviate_sentence(sent)
+            words = sent.split(" ")     # split method spits you back an array (of words, which we'll call 'words') print words
+            puts

+        end

+Now, we can iterate over each word, with `.each`.
+IF the new word is greater than 4 characters, then appreviate it.

+The trick here is to abbreviate the sentence in part 1 and then abbreviate the words in part 2:

+def abbreviate_sentence(sent)
+    words = sent.split(" ")     # split method spits you back an array (of words, which we'll call 'words') new_words = [] # need a place to store all of the new variables, whether they have vowels or not words.each do |word| # we're going to iterate through each word in the array if word.length > 4
+            new_word = abbreviate_word(word) # this helper function is vital; new variables to pass through new_words << new_word # want to SHOVEL this into the new array by adding it to the end else
+            new_words << word
+        end
+    end
+    new_sent = new_words.join(" ") # specify a space to leave in between
+end

+### Need a method that takes in a single word as a string and removes vowels from that string

+        def abbreviate_word(word) # this function takes in a signel word, while the first function takes in a whole sentence // how to decompose this problem vowels = "aeiou"
+            no_vowels = ""

+            word.each_char do |char|
+                if !vowels.include?(char) # is char 'Not' a vowel, b/c of the boolean expression no_vowels += char
+                end
+            end
+            return no_vowels

+        end

+        puts abbreviate_sentence("follow the yellow brick road") # => "fllw the yllw brck road" puts abbreviate_sentence("what a wonderful life")        # => "what a wndrfl life"

+This outputs to:

+        fllw the yllw brck road
+        what a wndrfl life

+## FORMAT NAME: Write a method `format_name` that takes in a name string and returns the name properly capitalized.

+For every word, the first character is capitalized and subsequent letters are not.
+We'll need to first split the string into its parts.

+Note: you can only use `.split(" ")` on a string, and `.join(" ")` on an array.

+Note: use str.upcase and str.downcase. abc.upcase # => "ABC"

+        def format_name(str)
+            parts = str.split(" ") # A space separates each word
+            new_parts = []

+            parts.each do |part| # Iterate over each part using .each.
+Note: each part is a single element from the array, which is a string.

+                # We need to target the first element of the string.
+                new_parts << part[0].upcase + part[1..-1].downcase
+                # give you upper case version of index 0. + concatenation
+                # when you slice a string, you use square brackets, but you don't put a single number.
+You'll use a range and go all the way to the end, which is index -1 (note: -2 is the second to last element of a string)
+            end

+            return new_name = new_parts.join(" ") # first we split on a space, now we join on a space end

+        puts format_name("chase WILSON") # => "Chase Wilson"
+        puts format_name("brian CrAwFoRd scoTT") # => "Brian Crawford Scott"

+This returns:

+        Chase Wilson
+        Brian Crawford Scott

+## IS VALID NAME: Write a method `is_valid_name` that takes in a string and returns a boolean indicating whether or not it is a valid name.